microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationLogo.md

 ### -FilePath

-If provided, the application logo is copied with a random filename to the file path that is specified in this parameter.
+If provided, the application logo is saved to the specified file path using a random file name.

 ```yaml
 Type: System.String